wall0159/wall0159.github.io/_posts/2020-09-25-deep_learning.md

 What does this mean in practical terms?
 =======================================
 Artificial Intelligence and Machine learning are great tools (I have worked with AI and ML since about 2005), but they are not always the best tool for the job.
-There are many, many situations where a simple linear or non-linear model (which might have 1/1000th the number of parameters or less) can be a better choice -- even for situations where the real world system seems complex.
+There are many, many situations where a simple linear or non-linear model (which might have fewer than 1/1000th the number of parameters) can be a better choice -- even for situations where the real world system seems complex.
 Often, there are physics principles that can be exploited to help us better model the system with a simpler model.
 Such a model will be
  - simpler,
  - cheaper,
  - require a smaller data set to train, and